 The Kuznetsov company was founded in Russia in 1812.
-Over the years, it became a supplier to the royal household, expanded, and opened many branches throughout the Russian Empire.
-Only one factory was opened outside Latvia, in Riga, in 1843.
-After the Bolshevik Revolution in 1917, the company closed and ceased its activities.
-Only the factory in Riga survived this tragedy and continued the glorious tradition, although, of course, in smaller quantities than before.
-In honor of the 125th anniversary, the company created a limited edition, especially of porcelain tableware and figurines.
+Over the years, it became a supplier to the royal court, expanded, and opened many branches throughout the Russian Empire.
+Only one factory was established outside Latvia, in Riga, in 1843.
+After the Bolshevik Revolution of 1917, the company closed and ceased operations.
+Only the factory in Riga survived this tragedy and continued the glorious tradition, albeit in smaller quantities than before.
+In honor of the 125th anniversary, the company created a limited edition, especially of porcelain for tableware and figurines.

 Kuznetsova M.S. society